big32mike/bhouse.github.io/_posts/2014-01-12-hiring-an-ops-manager.md

 As we grow, and more is asked of us as a team, I'm nervous about how scaling as a team could go wrong.
-We'll naturally become efficient at maintaining things we're experienced with, alotting more time for working in areas which will be less efficient.
-The infrastructure expands, and so does the maintenance, requiring us to add more team members to keep up the rate of progress.
+We'll naturally become efficient at maintaining things we're experienced with, filling up the free time by working on projects to further develop the infrastructure.
+The expanding environment increases maintenance, requiring us to add more team members to keep up the rate of progress.
 Eventually we'll reach a point where the amount of people and projects erodes our level of peer awareness, fracturing into pockets of knowledge, and ultimately less effective feedback for each other.
 Feedback I highly covet.

-This is my fear at least.
+This is my fear, at least.

 For these reasons I was excited when we decided to hire a manager for our Operations team, who's focus it will be to directly manage a handful of